Security Functions

 (1 row)

-Description: Indicates the number of remaining days before the password of the current user expires.
+Description: Displays the time before the password of the current account expires.
 After the password expires, the user cannot log in to the database.
-This parameter is related to the DDL statement PASSWORD EXPIRATION period used for creating a user.
+This parameter is related to the DDL statement PASSWORD EXPIRATION period for creating a user.
+The return value of the function is greater than or equal to -1.
+If PASSWORD EXPIRATION period is not specified during user creation, the default value is -1, indicating that there is no expiration limit.

 Return type: interval